kiranbabucr7/File-Manager/README.md

 # File-Manager
-A simple file manager using React and Redux
+A simple file manager using React